Here are some effective tips that will help Assistants with the day to day task of managing their Executive’s schedule.

 I colour code and categorise everything from birthdays, client meetings, 1-2-1s with colleagues, reading and email time, holding meetings and even lunch.

 All of the different parts of an Executive’s day can be colour coded so that you both know what they are doing at an easy glance.

 Research suggests that there is a 75% greater chance of a person completing a task if it is in their calendar.

-On that statistic alone, it is worth including deadlines in your boss’s calendar and scheduling time for your Executive to complete essential tasks.
+It is worth including deadlines in your boss’s calendar and scheduling time for your Executive to complete essential tasks on that statistic alone.